freakpants/tokens/README.md

 ## Attribution
 This tracker is inspired by the idea and layout of the trackers that [https://twitter.com/Criminal__x](https://twitter.com/Criminal__x) is updating every day on Twitter.
 Images are loaded from the CDN of [WeFUT.com](http://WeFUT.com)

+There is no license attached, and you are free to use and modify the code however you wish.
+I would however prefer it if you raised an issue/create a pull request for new features.